 - Stopping bleeding, when applied directly to the skin.

 - Other conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of lady's bedstraw during pregnancy and breast-feeding.
+It is not known if lady's bedstraw is safe or what the possible side effects might be.Pregnancy and breast-feeding: Not enough is known about the use of lady's bedstraw during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

 Report Problems to the Food and Drug Administration